0126cloud/nestjs-restful-api-without-database/README.md

 #### run `npm run start` to start the server on port `3999`

-you can see all the available routes on swagger (http://localhost:3999/api)
+after that, you can see all the available routes on swagger (http://localhost:3999/api)

 #### run `npm run start:dev` to start the server and watch for changes